MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances.md

 - `POST /api/cubes/{cubeId}/instances`

-  You can filter all types of cubes—normal cubes, DDA cubes, and MDX cubes.
+  You can filter all types of cubes — normal cubes, DDA cubes, and MDX cubes.

 You define how the results will be filtered in the body parameter of the request.